All Episodes

 All we need is more and more people with courage to express them and run for office on them.

-Every time people are given an option, ideas-wise.
+They win every time they are tried, every time people are given an option, ideas-wise.

 I got a lot of people who thought he did great.

-Uh, and then I got a couple emails from people criticizing so-called conservative journalists.
+And then I got a couple emails from people criticizing so-called conservative journalists.

-One of the uh journalists considered to be a conservative said the Herman Cain press conference raised more questions than it answered.
+One of the journalists considered to be a conservative said the Herman Cain press conference raised more questions than it answered.

-And I said, Well, you understand now that's journalism 101.
+And I said, well, you understand now that's journalism 101.

 You hear a journalist say after a press conference where Herman, what else could he do?

-He's, I don't even know the woman.
+I don't even know the woman.

 Do you realize how wide open he's left himself?

-If he's lying, yes, he's finished forever.
+If he's lying, he's finished forever.

-I mean, if even if this presidential campaign started only as a lark to try to get a media gig or maybe get TV appearances on a cable show or what have it, whatever his motivation was, and I'm not discounting that it was seriously to win at the same time.
+I mean, even if this presidential campaign started only as a lark to try to get a media gig or maybe get TV appearances on a cable show or what have it, whatever his motivation was, and I'm not discounting that it was seriously to win at the same time.

-So what else can he do?
+What else can he do?

 Journalism 101.

-You have a reaction like that, that generally means you're gunning for the guy, uh, and you're attempting to uh influence the way viewers who also watched the Cain press conference uh thought about it.
+That generally means you're gunning for the guy and you're attempting to influence the way viewers who also watched the Kane press conference thought about it.

-Uh most of the email I got from people was they thought it was it was it was good, that his lawyer was good, that it was uh straightforward and honest and real guy.
+Most of the email I got from people was they thought it was good, that his lawyer was good, that it was straightforward and honest and real guy, this kind of stuff.

 I give you Elliot Spitzer as proof.

-you Now, what did I just tell?
+Now, what did I just say?

-Look at here, I told you it's journalism 101, David Goldstein McClatchy newspapers.
+Look at here, I told you, it's Journalism 101, David Goldstein, McClatchy Newspapers.

-I mean, it's journalism 101.
+I mean, it's Journalism 101.

-And uh this is this is where it is.
+So this is where it is.

 They're going to have a joint presser.